DatabaseTirzepatide

 Weight regain on discontinuation: like semaglutide, stopping tirzepatide results in substantial weight regain (SURMOUNT-1 3-year data: discontinuation from on-treatment weight results in progressive regain).
 Tirzepatide is a chronic continuous therapy, not a finite course.
 This must be part of any prescribing discussion.

 Compounded tirzepatide: the FDA declared the tirzepatide shortage over in October 2024, ending the legal basis for most compounding.
 Enforcement actions against compounders followed.
-Unlike semaglutide, there are no known alternative salt forms creating additional confusion, but unverified purity of compounded products remains a concern.
+Unverified purity of compounded products remains a concern.

 Background

 The dual GIP/GLP-1 mechanism produces synergistic effects: in preclinical studies, combined GIP and GLP-1 receptor activation produced greater weight reduction than either alone.
-The clinical manifestation of this synergy is tirzepatide's superior weight loss compared to selective GLP-1 agonists -- documented in both diabetic populations (SURPASS program, +5.5 kg advantage over semaglutide 1mg at 15mg dose) and non-diabetic obesity (SURMOUNT-5: 20.2% vs semaglutide 2.4mg's 13.7%).
+The clinical manifestation of this synergy is tirzepatide's superior weight loss compared to selective GLP-1 agonists: documented in both diabetic populations (SURPASS program) and non-diabetic obesity (SURMOUNT-5: 20.2% vs semaglutide 2.4mg's 13.7%).

 Key Facts